mpv-player/mpv/DOCS/man/options.rst

     ``--keepaspect=no`` is used.

 ``--video-align-x=<-1-1>``, ``--video-align-y=<-1-1>``
+    When the video is bigger than the window, these move the displayed rectangle to show different parts of the video. ``--video-align-y=-1`` would display the top of the video, ``0`` would display the center (default), and ``1`` would display the bottom.

-    Moves the video rectangle within the black borders, which are usually added to pad the video to screen if video and screen aspect ratios are different.
-    ``--video-align-y=-1`` would move the video to the top of the screen (leaving a border only on the bottom), a value of ``0`` centers it (default), and a value of ``1`` would put the video at the bottom of the screen.
+    When the video is smaller than the window and ``--video-recenter`` is disabled, these move the video rectangle within the black borders, which are usually added to pad the video to the window if video and window aspect ratios are different. ``--video-align-y=-1`` would move the video to the top of the window (leaving a border only on the bottom), ``0`` would center it, and ``1`` would put the video at the bottom of the window.

     If video and screen aspect match perfectly, these options do nothing.

+    Unlike ``--video-pan-x`` and ``--video-pan-y``, these don't go beyond the video's or window's boundaries or make the displayed rectangle drift off after zooming.

     This option is disabled if ``--keepaspect=no`` is used.

+``--video-recenter=<yes|no>``
+    Whether to behave as if ``--video-align-x`` and ``--video-align-y`` were 0 when the video becomes smaller than the window in the respective direction

+    After zooming in until the video is bigger the window, panning with `--video-align-x` and/or `--video-align-y`, and zooming out until the video is smaller than the window, this is useful to recenter the video in the window.

+    Default: no.

 ``--video-margin-ratio-left=<val>``, ``--video-margin-ratio-right=<val>``, ``--video-margin-ratio-top=<val>``, ``--video-margin-ratio-bottom=<val>``
     Set extra video margins on each border (default: 0).
 Each value is a ratio